swojtasiak/jsrdbg/README.md

 There are plenty of ways how an application can be integrated with a debugger, but the easier one is probably to integrate it with a remote debugger which is based on TCP/IP connections.
-It's probably the best choise, due to the fact that integration is really simple and the debugger is fully functional without any additional work, which is needed in case of the local debugger implementation.
+It's probably the best choice, due to the fact that integration is really simple and the debugger is fully functional without any additional work, which is needed in case of the local debugger implementation.
 In order to integrate with the local debugger you have to